elos/documentation/theory/1 - sets.md

     (∀n ∈ ℕ)(n^2 ≥ n)

-A perhaps more compact and convenient expression.
-We used the "for all" quantifier: ∀.
+We used the "for all" quantifier, `∀`, which allowed us to form a more compact and _precise_ expression.

 ##### Existential Quantifier